 This TedTalk would also be formatted similar to an Article of the Week.
 The transcript would be reformatted to fit this established understanding of an assignment in my classroom.
-Students would watch the TedTalk in class, answer important information about the text, and then reflect on both itself as a standstill text and build on Adichie’s words from the previous talk.
+Students would watch the TedTalk in class and then reflect on both itself as a standstill text and build on Adichie’s words from the previous talk.

 “How students of color confront imposter syndrome” by Dena Simmons from Ted Talks Live November 2015 (Ted Talk)

 Dena Simmons’s TedTalk described her upbringing in the Bronx, which was full of crime, gunshots to fall asleep to, and, despite a sense of community, danger around every turn.
 She goes on to describe how her mother whisked her away to a boarding school in New England.
 Despite feeling safe and sound there from the violence that plagued her home neighborhood, she was up against discrimination and judgement from those at the school, especially teachers who corrected the way she spoke.